jeastham1993/learn-react-100-days-of-code/docs/understanding-components.md

 # Introduction
+Components are the core building block of React apps.
+Actually, React really is just a library for creating components in its core.

 Typically, a single app component is rendered in index.js.
 Normally this is App.js.

 This contains a single app component